 South Africa is world-renowned for its incredible habitat and biological diversity, and nowhere is this more poignant than in the north-east of the country.
 Within a day’s drive one can go from cool 2000 meters-plus grasslands to hot, sub-tropical savannah at no more than 250 meters above sea level, with much in the way of transitional habitats in between.
 This wonderful, compact itinerary is designed to make the most of this diversity while at the same time avoiding long days in the car and allowing enough time to enjoy the various accommodation venues.
 For the birder and wildlife enthusiast this translates into a superb range of species to be seen and is the ideal introduction to the region’s avifauna and wildlife in general.
 The highlands are an endemics hot-spot, and notable species to be seen include Bokmakierie, Gurney’s Sugarbird, Yellow-breasted Pipit, Drakensberg Prinia, Cape Grassbird, Sentinel Rock-Thrush, Buff-Streaked and Ant-eating Chats, among others.
 Descending in altitude, the tour explores some montane forest habitat, the cliffs and gorges of the Blyde River Canyon, third largest canyon in the world, and transitional habitats before leveling out in the Kruger National Park, where birds and beasts abound.
 Here daily lists of well over 100 species are to be expected, and sightings of big mammals such as Lion, Elephant and White Rhinoceros add substantially to the appeal.
 All in all this is a fantastic way to be introduced to some of South Africa’s scenery, birds and animals.
 This safari is designed as a follow-on to Eastern South Africa Highlights #1: Drakensberg & Zululand set-departure.
 Participants can sign up of one or both of these safaris.
 For those wanting to do both, it will be necessary to spend one night in between in Johannesburg (for own account).

-Starts in Johannesburg on the morning of the 2nd February.
+Starts in Johannesburg on the morning of the 1st February 2020.
 Participants should ideally overnight in Johannesburg the night before the tour starts.
 We are happy to arrange this accommodation.
 Alternatively participants need to arrive on early morning flights on the day the tour starts.
-Tour ends in Johannesburg on the late afternoon of the 10th February.
+Tour ends in Johannesburg on the late afternoon of the 9th February in time for evening transcontinental flights.
 Please check with us before booking any flights.

 2019: 31 650 ZAR per person sharing, ZAR 5 025 single supplement.